-Boston, MA (May 2013) — In recognition of the legacy of Shirley Jackson’s writing, and with permission of the author’s estate, The Shirley Jackson Awards, Inc. has been established for outstanding achievement in the literature of psychological suspense, horror, and the dark fantastic.
+Boston, MA (July 2015) – In recognition of the legacy of Shirley Jackson’s writing, and with permission of the author’s estate, The Shirley Jackson Awards, Inc. has been established for outstanding achievement in the literature of psychological suspense, horror, and the dark fantastic.

 The Shirley Jackson Awards are voted upon by a jury of professional writers, editors, critics, and academics, with input from a Board of Advisors.
 The awards are given for the best work published in the preceding calendar year in the following categories: Novel, Novella, Novelette, Short Story, Single-Author Collection, and Edited Anthology.

 The 2014 Shirley Jackson Awards were presented on Sunday, July 12th at Readercon 26, Conference on Imaginative Literature, in Burlington, Massachusetts.
 Readercon Guests of Honor, Nicola Griffith and Gary K. Wolfe, hosted the ceremony.

 The winners for the 2014 Shirley Jackson Awards are:

 Winner: Annihilation, Jeff VanderMeer (FSG Originals)

 - Broken Monsters, Lauren Beukes (Mulholland)

 - Confessions, Kanae Minato (Mulholland)

 - The Unquiet House, Alison Littlewood (Jo Fletcher Books)